-San Diego Unpaid Wages Lawyer
+San Diego Unpaid Wages Attorney

 After you have spent your time and energy working, you reasonably expect to be fairly compensated for your time.
 Unfortunately, unpaid wages are rampant in California.
 You may be hesitant to pursue the wages owed to you because you are afraid your employer will terminate you, but state and federal laws protect you from such retaliatory acts.
 If you need help with your unpaid wage claim, contact a San Diego unpaid wages attorney at Jimenez Loayza, APC.